grycap/oscar/docs/minio_usage.md

 ![oscar-info](images/minio-ui.png)

+Further information about the MinIO Console avaliable on [MinIO Console documentation](https://min.io/docs/minio/linux/administration/minio-console.html).

 ## Using command-line interfaces

-MinIO buckets can also be managed through oscar-cli command-line or the official [MinIO client](https://min.io/docs/minio/linux/reference/minio-mc.html).
+MinIO buckets can also be managed through [oscar-cli command-line](https://github.com/grycap/oscar-cli) or the official [MinIO client](https://min.io/docs/minio/linux/reference/minio-mc.html).

 - **oscar-cli**: The OSCAR client provides a dedicated set of commands for accessing files within buckets.
 It is important to note that this interface does not support DELETE or UPDATE operations.
 Below is a brief overview of the available commands and their functionalities.
   - [get-file](https://docs.oscar.grycap.net/oscar-cli/#get-file): Get file from a service's storage provider.